-3. When the script has finished running, you can check that your client is registered correctly by opening the Uyuni WebUI and navigating to Systems > Overview to ensure the new client is listed.
+- 3. When the script has finished running, you can check that your client is registered correctly by opening the Uyuni WebUI and navigating to Systems > Overview to ensure the new client is listed. - 4.
+If you used the script to register the Salt client, open the Uyuni WebUI and navigate to Salt > Keys to accept the client key.